 Does this financial product have a sustainable investment objective?
-Sustainable investment means an □ Yes ⊠ No investment in an economic activity that contributes to an It will make a minimum of sustainable \square It promotes Environmental/Social environmental or investments with an environmental (E/S) characteristics and while it does social objective, objective: % not have as its objective a sustainable provided that the investment, it will have a minimum investment does not significantly harm any proportion of 50% of sustainable environmental or investments social objective and that the investee companies follow good in economic activities that qualify as with an environmental objective in governance practices. environmentally sustainable under economic activities that qualify as the EU Taxonomy environmentally sustainable under The EU Taxonomy is the EU Taxonomy a classification system in economic activities that do not laid down in Regulation (EU) qualify as environmentally \boxtimes with an environmental objective in 2020/852, establishing sustainable under the EU economic activities that do not a list of Taxonomy qualify as environmentally environmentally sustainable under the EU sustainable economic activities.
-Taxonomy For the time being, it does not include a list of socially sustainable \times with a social objective economic activities.
-Sustainable It will make a minimum of sustainable investments with an It promotes E/S characteristics, but will investments with a social objective: environmental % not make any sustainable objective might be investments aligned with the Taxonomy or not.
+Sustainable investment means an investment in an ☐ Yes ⊠ No economic activity that contributes to an It will make a minimum of |X|It promotes Environmental/Social environmental or sustainable investments with an (E/S) characteristics and while it social objective, provided that the environmental objective: % does not have as its objective a investment does not sustainable investment, it will have a significantly harm any minimum proportion of 20% of environmental or social objective and sustainable investments that the investee companies follow good governance practices. in economic activities that qualify as with an environmental objective in The EU Taxonomy is environmentally sustainable under economic activities that qualify as a classification system the EU Taxonomy environmentally sustainable under laid down in the EU Taxonomy Regulation (EU) 2020/852, establishing a list of \Box in economic activities that do not environmentally X with an environmental objective in qualify as environmentally sustainable economic activities that do not sustainable under the EU economic activities. qualify as environmentally Taxonomy For the time being, it sustainable under the EU does not include a list Taxonomy of socially sustainable economic activities.
+Sustainable investments with an X with a social objective environmental objective might be aligned with the Taxonomy or not. П It promotes E/S characteristics, but \Box It will make a minimum of will not make any sustainable sustainable investments with a investments social objective: %